sandwi/springboot-pcf/sandbox-boot-apps/boot-streaming-reactive/sandbox-kafka/README.md

 java -jar build/libs/sandbox-kafka-0.0.1-SNAPSHOT.jar --spring.config.name=application-cli
 ```

-This will start and run the Spring Boot App to completion.
+Spring Boot App will start and run to completion.

 **Check the output from the app:**